gitter-badger/html-screen-capture-js/README.md

 # html-screen-capture-js

-A small javascript library that takes a web page, and returns a new lightweight HTML DOM document, excluding all external file dependencies, while still preserving the original appearance.
+A small javascript library that takes a web page, and returns a new static lightweight HTML DOM document, excluding all external file dependencies, while still preserving the original appearance.

 This library can be used to: